Tics are fast, repetitive muscle movements that result in sudden and difficult to control body jolts or sounds.

-In most cases, tics will improve significantly over time or stop completely.
+In most cases, tics improve over time or stop completely.

-Sometimes they may just last a few months, but often they tend to come and go over several years.
+Sometimes they may just last a few months, but often they come and go over several years.

-They tend to be at their most severe from around eight years of age until the teenage years, and usually start to improve after puberty.
+They are normally most severe from around 8 years of age until teenage years, and usually start to improve after puberty.

 Causes of tics

-They often seem to run in families, and there's likely to be a genetic cause in many cases.
-They also often occur alongside other conditions, such as:
+They can run in families, and there's likely to be a genetic cause in many cases.
+They also often happen alongside other conditions, such as: